MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/eventhubs-checkpointstore-table-readme.md

 ## Next steps

-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/eventhub/eventhubs-checkpointstore-blob/samples) directory for detailed example.
+Please take a look at the [samples](#) directory for detailed example.

 ## Contributing

-If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md) to learn more about how to build and test the code.
+If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md)to learn more about how to build and test the code.